manan3349/Python/README.md

 - To know the functions of Module's run `dir(numpy)` dir will list all the functions inside numpy modules.
 - Similarly if you want to see all the functions which are `Builtin` eg.: print(),type().
 Builtin means we don't have to go for third party programs/modules, it is bydefault present inside the python.
 - Run `dir(__builtins__)` will list all the builtin functions inside python.
+#### Basics of Modules
+- Module is just like a program file and every module comes from a library.
+- To install that library or module use : `pip install `module_name``.
+- To list all library of modules in your os use: `pip list`.

 #### To create an Array
 - `import numpy` because array is a function of numpy module.